CSCfi/csc-user-guide/docs/accounts/how-to-view-billing-unit-usage.md

-# How to view billing units usage
+# How to view billing unit usage

 CSC resources are measured in billing units (BU).